Intelligence Report

 • 2Search engines prioritize entities with verified credentials and physical proximity for local brokerage searches.

-• 3Content must address specific regulatory concerns and Brokers must navigate [merchant services visibility and other complex decision-making processes to build trust. to build trust.
+• 3Content must address specific regulatory concerns and complex decision-making processes to build trust.

 • 4Technical SEO for brokers requires robust schema markup for ProfessionalService or RealEstateAgent types.